brajeshwar/brajeshwar.github.io/_posts/2010/2010-12-01-africa-the-next-tech-frontier.md

----
-layout: post
-title: Africa - the Next Tech Frontier
+# Africa - the Next Tech Frontier
----

 Africa!
 You are probably envisioning savannas, safaris and political unrest, but amidst the AID projects and Elephants there is a new Africa emerging.
 Throwing off the shackles of oppressive African stereotypes, the new Africa is experiencing a technology paradigm shift vis-a-vis its high-tech entrepreneurs.